Welcome to ÊSTIMATE

 - Linear Panel Data Models with Many Time Periods

-- Nonlinear Panel Data Models with Microeconomic Data
+- Nonlinear Models for Panel Data

 All are welcome to attend ÊSTIMATE.
 However, to fully benefit from the workshop, we recommend that participants have an econometrics background comparable to a first-year PhD econometrics sequence.

 ÊSTIMATE will take place June 4th, starting at 8:30a – you can join the workshop starting at 8:20a, all times are Eastern Daylight Time (GMT -4), through June 6th.
 The instructors will be Jeffrey Wooldridge and Timothy Vogelsang.
 There will be a complimentary Stata session on Monday, June 7th (8:30am-12:30pm).

 Michigan State University